TrevorDArcyEvans/SolveSpace/README.md

 ## Building for web

-You will need the usual build tools, cmake, [Emscripten][] and flatc.
+You will need the usual build tools, cmake, [Emscripten][].
 On a Debian derivative (e.g. Ubuntu) dependencies other than Emscripten can be installed with:

-    apt-get install git build-essential cmake flatbuffers-compiler-dev
+    apt-get install git build-essential cmake

 First, install and prepare `emsdk`: